Skip to content

 Your HTTP server should handle this automatically, but it is worth mentioning in case it does not do so.

-Once your server has recieved this trigger, it can retrieve the latest billing data by invoking /v1/bunits/{bunit_id}/billing, as mentioned above.
+Once your server has received this trigger, it can retrieve the latest billing data by invoking /v1/bunits/{bunit_id}/billing, as mentioned above.

 Resources